-Compile your Pay fee Receive and submit application assessment evidence, application outcome and access optional ensuring evidence for assessment feedback all required information is conversation included
+Pay fee Compile your Receive application and submit assessment evidence, application outcome and ensuring evidence for access optional all required assessment feedback information is conversation included

 Your Stage 1 application consists of evidence against the 37 Standard descriptors at your chosen career stage.
 Evidence may include up to 60 artefacts supported by up to 7,500 words of annotation.